FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 If You Are in a Host City, There’s Big-League Opportunity

 The 16 North American host cities—Atlanta, Boston, Dallas, Houston, Kansas City, Los Angeles, Miami, New York, Philadelphia, San Francisco and Seattle in the U.S.; Toronto and Vancouver in Canada; and Guadalajara, Mexico City and Monterrey in Mexico—represent a different scale of opportunity entirely.
-Hotels near stadiums and fan zones are booking group dining, team feeding and event catering contracts right now.
+Hotels near stadiums and fan zones are hosting and booking group dining, team feeding and event catering contracts right now.

 Reach out directly to the catering and events departments at hotels in your area.
 Introduce yourself, share your menu and capacity, and offer a tasting.
 A hotel that brings you in for a team dinner during the Group Stage is not a one-time order; it is a relationship that can generate consistent catering revenue through the knockout rounds and beyond.